Sylfie/NC-News---Front-End/README.md

 # Project 'Northcoders News'

 Multistage full-stack project, this is Part 2 which deals with Front-end side of the app.
 For Back-end/Part1, please visit [this page](https://github.com/Sylfie/BE-FT-northcoders-news).
-The website has been designed to fetch or update data from the back-end side; the project has been built with React and uses Materialize/Flexbox for styling.
+The project has been built with React and uses Materialize/Flexbox for styling.

 ## Getting Started

 1. Fork and clone this repo to your own machine.

-2. Run 'npm install' in your CLI to fetch all modules.
+2. Run 'npm install' in your terminal to fetch all modules.

 ### Prerequisites